GStreamer/gstreamer/sdk-basic-tutorial-playback-speed.md

 events have already been shown, using a helper function to hide their complexity.
 This tutorial explains a bit more how to use these events.

-Step Events are a more convenient way of changing the playback rate, due to the reduced number of parameters needed to create them; however, their implementation in GStreamer still needs a bit more polishing so Seek Events are used in this tutorial instead.
+Step Events are a more convenient way of changing the playback rate, due to the reduced number of parameters needed to create them;
-**FIXME: Is that even true ???**
+however, they have some downsides, so Seek Events are used in this tutorial instead.
+Step events only affect the sink (at the end of the pipeline), so they will only work if the rest of the pipeline can support going at a different speed, Seek events go all the way through the pipeline so every element can react to them.
+The upside of Step events is that they are much faster to act.
+Step events are also unable to change the playback direction.

 To use these events, they are created and then passed onto the pipeline, where they propagate upstream until they reach an element that can